mvdh7/mvdh7.github.io/_posts/2019-01-25-the-marine-motivation-for-pitzer-models.md

 tags: [Seawater chemistry, MarChemSpec]
 style: fill
 color: dark
-description: A different “hello world” to demonstrate language features better.
+description: How do tools like the Pitzer model help us to understand chemical equilibria in seawater?
 ---

 <script type="text/x-mathjax-config">